Designations Congruent with Things: Chapter 6

 “Finally, you will clone a kaiju over my dead body.
 Literally.”

-“Yeah,” Newton says, looking relieved, looking exhaustedly grateful for this stream of censorship applied from outside his own mind.
+“Yeah.”
+Newton looks relieved, looks exhaustedly grateful for this stream of censorship applied from outside his own mind.

 They regard one another for a long moment, until Hermann says, “they’re ready for you.”
-He inclines his head, brief and lateral and painful, in the direction of the room he just came from.
+He inclines his head, brief and lateral and painful, in the direction of the room he just left.

-“Great,” Newton says, looking across the floorspace toward the room with the three-Tesla magnet but not moving.
+“Great.”
+Newton looks across the floorspace toward the room with the 3-Tesla magnet but doesn’t move.
 “I will get right on that.”

 “Do you want me to stay?”
 Hermann asks.

-“No dude,” Newton says, looking for a moment as though he means ‘yes,’ but then snapping his face and his tone into a paradigm that Hermann finds both familiar and reassuring.
+“No, dude,” Newton says, looking for a moment as though he means “yes,” then snapping his face and his tone into a paradigm that Hermann finds both familiar and reassuring.
 “Am I five?
 Go sleep or something.
-I will meet you at the kickass party that’s a few hours away from self-organizing out of the confused, elated humans who aren’t sure what they’re doing and have subsequently decided to seek out alcohol and other humans.
+I’ll meet you at the kickass party that’s a few hours away from self-organizing out of the confused, elated humans who aren’t sure what they’re doing and have subsequently decided to seek out alcohol and other humans.
 Based on my extensive experience with self-organizing systems, I’d say it’ll be something like three hours before a critical mass is reached.
-You had better be there.
-I will be pissed if I have to come find you and drag you out of your hermetically sealed room, even though I am positive that there is a one hundred percent chance of that exact outcome.”
+You’d better be there.
+I’ll be pissed if I have to come find you and drag you out of your hermetically sealed room, even though I’m positive there’s a one hundred percent chance of that exact outcome.”

 Hermann rolls his eyes.

-Newton gets to his feet with an atypical precision of movement that suggests he’s unconvinced of his own stability.
+Newton gets to his feet with an atypical precision that suggests he’s unconvinced of his own stability.

-Hermann has the impulse to take his arm but doesn’t do it, because that impulse comes only from a post drift proprietary familiarity that he has resolved to identify and isolate.
+Hermann has the impulse to take his arm but doesn’t, because that impulse comes only from a post-drift proprietary familiarity he’s resolved to identify and isolate.

-Newton has no such resolution, obviously, because one of his hands lands on Hermann’s shoulder as he staggers past, working up the forward momentum that, mostly, stabilizes his trajectory.
+Newton has no such resolution, obviously, because one of his hands lands on Hermann’s shoulder as he staggers past, working up a forward momentum that mostly stabilizes his trajectory.

 He does.

-Hermann stands, undecided, considering the door and the computer that Newton just vacated.
+Hermann stands, undecided, considering the door vis-à-vis the computer Newton just vacated.

 He should return to his quarters and begin his report there, on a computer not reserved for medical personnel.

-That is certainly the decision he would have made forty-eight hours ago.
+That’s certainly the decision he’d have made forty-eight hours ago.

 Isn’t it?

-Is he hesitating because improper use of a medical terminal now seems less inappropriate than it previously did, due to Newton’s influence on his thoughts?
+Is he hesitating because improper use of a medical terminal now seems less inappropriate than prior, due to Newton’s influence on his thoughts?

 Is he hesitating because he’s concerned about Newton’s ability to lie motionless in a confined space for ninety minutes while his brain is imaged?